 If you defeat an enemy, resolve the reward listed on the bottom of the card and then take it as a trophy.
+When a villain is defeated, the hero who defeated it wins the game.

 If you are defeated, discard the enemy without taking it as a trophy or resolving its reward.
 While defeated, you may only spend actions to rest.
 If you are able to heal at least 1 damage from your hero, then you are no longer defeated and can perform any action you wish.